zequihg50/esgf-test/README.md

 # esgf-test
-ESGF Test installation and publication.
+ESGF Test installation and publication in a localhost (hostname: esgf.test.es, IP: 172.28.128.3) data, index, IdP node.

 **You must set your globus user and password in `esg-autoinstall.conf`.**